3PL Value Creation Asia Summit 2019

 The 3PL Value Creation Asia Summit represented a deep-dive into the operational, technological, and financial aspects of the global 3PL industry.
 For those who missed the Summit, A&A and Global Supply Chain Council collected a summary of major trends.

-- As in 2017, e-commerce growth dominated much of the conversation at this year’s summit.
-Across regions, e-commerce is the fastest growing 3PL market sub segment.
-E-commerce logistics costs are anticipated to grow 16.3% in the Asia Pacific from 2017 to 2020 and e-commerce related 3PL revenues are expected to grow from $25.8B to $40.2B.
-In China, e-commerce business with 3PLs is being fueled by cross border and domestic shipments from the likes of Amazon, Alibaba, and JD.com.
+- As in 2018, e-commerce growth dominated much of the conversation at this year’s summit.
+Across regions, e-commerce is the fastest growing 3PL market subsegment.
+E-commerce logistics costs are growing at over 16% in the Asia Pacific and e-commerce related 3PL revenues are expected to grow to $40.2B by 2020.
+In China, e-commerce business with 3PLs is being fueled by cross border trade and growing domestic demand.

-- On-time fulfillment and delivery performance expectations continue to increase as part of the “Amazon Effect.”
+- On-time fulfillment and delivery performance expectations continue to increase.

-- It was noted that North India and South India are very different, with the North having better logistics infrastructure and higher growth.
+- It was noted that North India and South India are very different, with North India having better logistics infrastructure and higher growth.

 - China’s Belt and Road Initiative (BRI) was mentioned as having significant potential to drive growth over the next 10 years but has had no real effect on third-party logistics growth in Asia to date.

 - The new China to Europe railway was identified as a positive tailwind for future growth.

 - There is a general desire for more collaboration between 3PLs.
-As I have mentioned before, this is “coopetition” between 3PLs, where they partner with a logistics provider in some markets and compete with the same logistics provider in other markets is commonplace, especially in Asia.
+As A&A has mentioned before, this is “coopetition” between 3PLs, where they partner with a logistics provider in some markets and compete with the same logistics provider in other markets is commonplace, especially in Asia.

 - A tailored approach needs to be taken to achieve geographic growth.
 Depending on the country, expansion may mean making specialized approaches to working with governmental entities and with locals at many levels.
 Joint ventures and partnerships are commonplace.